 The porting of client positions is permitted and possible under CDCC's Rules.
-However, currently, CDCC finds it necessary to reach out to other entities, including the insolvent, Clearing Member and its customers in order to fully ascertain the contents of a client omnibus account.
-The enhanced reports being developed will provide greater predictability and certainty with respect to a customer's ability to port positions by providing CDCC with such information directly, thus limiting the need to involve other parties in that determination.
+CDCC may reach out to other entities, including the insolvent Clearing Member and its customers, in order to fully ascertain the contents of a client omnibus account.